vvscode/docs/docs/verification/verification-rest-api/verification-rest-verification-api.md

 **custom** can be used to pass custom data in the request.

 **FlashCallOptions** is an optional object for flashCall verifications.
 It allows you to specify Cli and dial time out parameters for flashCall.
 Cli is a particular number to be used as caller Id in the flashCall.
 The number that you specify needs to be a number that you have rented from the Sinch portal.
 DialTimeout should be specified in seconds and must be between 5 and 120.
-FlashCallOptions object can be specified optionally, and only if the verification request was triggered from your backend (no SDK client) through an `Application signed request <applicationsignedrequest>`.
+FlashCallOptions object can be specified optionally, and only if the verification request was triggered from your backend (no SDK client) through an [Application signed request](doc:applicationsignedrequest).

 By default you do not need to specify what CLI and dial time out to use.
 Sinch will pick a random CLI and optimize dial time out for your flashCall.